King cancels scheduled visit to Romania over plans to move its embassy to Jerusalem

 By JT - Mar 25,2019 - Last updated at Mar 25,2019

-AMMAN—His Majesty King Abdullah has called off a planned trip to Romania following remarks by Romanian Prime Minister Viorica Dancila that her country's embassy in Israel will be moved to Jerusalem.
+AMMAN — His Majesty King Abdullah has called off a planned trip to Romania following remarks by Romanian Prime Minister Viorica Dancila that her country's embassy in Israel will be moved to Jerusalem.

 His Majesty decided to cancel his visit to Romania, which had been scheduled to start Monday, in solidarity with Jerusalem.